Student Code of Conduct | ser-ninos

 • Engaging in assault not involving bodily injury, which is defined as intentionally or knowingly threatening another with imminent bodily injury

 • “Sexting” or using a cell phone or other personal communication device to send text or e-mail messages or possessing text or e-mail messages containing images reasonably interpreted as indecent or sexually suggestive while at school or at a school-related function.
-In addition to any disciplinary action, phones will be confiscated, and students should be aware that any images suspected to violate criminal law will be referred to law-enforcement authorities
+In addition to any disciplinary action, phones will be confiscated, and students should be aware that any images suspected of violating criminal law will be referred to law-enforcement authorities

 • Misdemeanor stealing/theft of property, including computers and related equipment